An Ethical Approach to “Knowing What to say, When to Say it, and How to Say it”

 Presenter: Tonya Logan, LCSW-C, LICSW, Founder and CEO, Kayla’s Village

-These webinars offer 3 Continuing Education Hours
+These workshops offer 3 Continuing Education Credits

 This webinar is recorded and will not grant live credits.